kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 	D. Revascularisation
 	E. Total contact casting

+For each of the following scenarios, choose the most appropriate treatment option from the list above.
+Each option may be used once, more than once or not at all.

 ### 65
 A 38-year-old type 1 diabetic patient presents with a deep ulcer over the head of the first metatarsal.
 It is painless and on further examination he has decreased sensation in the whole of the foot.
 #### Answer: